Articles on Selling by Robert Seviour

 4. Lust is an inordinate craving for the pleasures of the body.

-5. Anger, also known as Wrath - Anger is an emotional state that may range from minor irritation to intense rage.
+5. Anger is an emotional state that may range from minor irritation to intense rage.

 6. Greed is the desire for material wealth or gain - also called Avarice or Covetousness.